-- 1.13 Annex 23 (England) sets out the principles which will underpin these systems and provides guidance on their operation. - 1.14 Annex 3 sets out the values of the pay points in the pay bands and the pay spine in England, in full, effective from 1 October 2004.
-The latest values of the pay points are in Annex 2.
+1.16 Annex 3 sets out the values of the pay points in the pay bands and the pay spine in England, in full, effective from 1October 2004.
+The latest values of the pay points are in Annex2.
+Employers elsewhere will need to refer to the relevant documents in their countries.